zpaulson001/doodle-chat/README.md

 Link to live application: <https://doodle-chat.fly.dev>.
 If you just want to test it out without creating an account, be sure to click the "demo account" button on the login page.
 Send me a doodle 🙃!
 My handle -> @zacklemack

+## Motivation

+Life is made better by friends, scribbles, and fewer distractions.
+Doodle Chat was designed not to hold your attention, but to put a smile on your face as you connect with others.

 ## Fixes

 - [x] Server-side validation for Login/Signup